sayinmehmet47/currency-portfolio/README.md

 # Stock Portfolio Project

-This projects is a mock currency buying/selling platform that allows the user to use their funds to buy currenct and then sell them whenever they feel like it.
+This projects is a mock currency buying/selling platform that allows the user to use their funds to buy currency and then sell them whenever they feel like it.

 # Technologies Used